gershnik/wsdd-native/README.md

 sudo ufw allow wsddn
 ```

 Daemon will be enabled and started automatically on first install but keep its existing state on updates.

-To start/stop/reload it use
+On `systemd` based distributions to start/stop/reload it use

 ```bash
 sudo systemctl start wsddn